Middlecon/DBImport/docs/import_methods.rst

 When specifying a table to import, one of the most important setting is to select an import method.
 It basically defines if it’s a full import or an incremental import together with what will happen afterwards.
 Maybe a history table should be created or rows in the Hive table should be deleted even if it’s an incremental import.
 This mayor settings are what we call an *import method*.

-.. note:: Some of these import methods are not available in the latest version of DBImport.
-Even if they dont exists, these are still used by an early version of DBImport that was not Python based and not opensource.
-Thats why we keep the documentation for those.
-Once the unavailable import methods are implemented, they will work in the same way.

 .. note:: The stage number seen in the documentation are the internal stage id that is used by DBImport.
 This number is also used in the *import_stage* and the *import_retries_log* table.